839-Studio/world-meteorite/README.md

+Where did Meteorites Fall on the Earth?

-Data behind The Paper's story, "Where does Meteorite Fall on the Earth?" https://www.thepaper.cn/newsDetail_forward_2175730
+Data behind The Paper's story, "Where did Meteorites Fall on the Earth?" https://www.thepaper.cn/newsDetail_forward_2175730

 We cleaned data from the Meteoritical Bulletin Database, which is updated by June 2018.
 The dataset includes eight columns: name, abbreviation, status, year, city, country, mass(kg), latitutde, and longtitude.